 How To Tackle A Frozen AC

-How To Know If Your System Froze
+How To Know If Your AC System Froze

 A sure and definite way to check your frozen system is to check the supply registers.
 If it is warm, it means that the evaporator coils are frozen.
 Open the panel to evaporator coils and look for ice to confirm this for sure.
 Even if you do not see any ice, it does not mean that the system may not be frozen.